DAO Governance Attacks

 Oracle manipulation attacks can interact with governance systems when governance tokens derive value from or are priced by oracles.
 An attacker who manipulates the price of a governance token can make it cheaper to acquire voting power, lowering the cost of a governance takeover.

-Flash loans let attackers borrow massive amounts of governance tokens with zero collateral, as long as they repay within the same transaction.
-If a DAO uses current token balances for voting (instead of snapshot-based voting), the attacker can borrow tokens, vote on a malicious proposal, execute it immediately, and repay -- all in one atomic transaction lasting seconds.
+Flash loans let attackers borrow governance tokens without posting collateral for the loan, provided they repay within the same transaction.
+If a DAO uses current balances for voting and permits immediate execution, the attacker can borrow, vote, execute, and repay atomically.

 Before deploying any governance system: